speechki-book/speechki-open-api/flows/external_reviewer.md

 - Conversion process

-How makes transition - automatically after order creation
+How does this transition called - automatically after order creation

 ---